tz1211/DS105L-Project-404-Not-Found/docs/index.md

 ## 📈 Analysis

+### 🧐 Qualitative Data Analysis

+**The qualitative aspect of project dives into NBA news and BBC sports news that could help to predict the MVP (Most Valuable Player) of each NBA season**.

+**It takes two approaches to ensure the news provide different perspectives**.

+**For NBA News, they are scraped from the NBA sports news archive**.

+**For BBC sports news, it take a slightly different approach.
+It startes by searching for specific player names and leverage the algorithm of the search bar on the BBC sports website**.

+**Stay tuned for some fascinating insights!😆

-### 🧐 Qualitative Data Analysis - Part 1: NBA News
+### Part 1: NBA News

 NBA news provides a wealth of relevant information about players' performances, team dynamics, injuries, and other factors that can influence MVP selection.
 Its coverage offers insights from expert analysts, journalists, and commentators who closely follow the league.
 These professionals often provide valuable perspectives and evaluations of players' performances.
 Further, NBA is characterized by constantly evolving strategies, player performances, and team dynamics throughout a season.
 NBA news stay updated with the latest developments and make informed analysis that align with the current landscape of the league.
 Therefore, NBA news provides an opportunity to discover hidden insights and correlations that might not be apparent through traditional statistical analysis alone.
 By incorporating unstructured textual data, the model can uncover nuanced relationships between players, teams, playing styles, and other factors that contribute to MVP performances.